Supereg/secure-video-specification/README.md

     * The `Active` characteristic of the [CameraRecordingManagement](#22-camerarecordingmanagement) service will be set to true (and all other active characteristics getting updated according to the [camera state](#active-states))
 * If the camera is set to detect motion it will continuously check the video stream for any movement as usual.
-If recording is enabled the camera will fill the pre buffer with mp4 fragments according to the First-In-Last-Out principle.
+If recording is enabled, the camera will fill the pre buffer with mp4 fragments according to the First-In-Last-Out principle.
 * If the camera detects motion (analogous for doorbell button presses) if will set the `Motion Detected` characteristic of the `Motion Sensor` to true
-    * After that a home hub will initiate a bulk send session over HDS and sends a [`dataSend` `start` request](#41-start) with a new streamId
+    * After that, a home hub will initiate a bulk send session over HDS and sends a [`dataSend` `start` request](#41-start) with a new streamId.
     * The camera will now send a [mediaInitialization](#42-binary-data) `dataSend` `data` event with the below listed metadata.
     The mp4 data contains a `ftyp` and `moov` box.
         * `dataSequenceNumber`: 1